isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

           }
    }

-In most cases, the ``ha-heartbeat`` command should be sent to both HA-enabled servers to verify the state of the entire HA setup.
+In most cases, the :isccmd:`ha-heartbeat` command should be sent to both HA-enabled servers to verify the state of the entire HA setup.
 In particular, if one of the servers indicates that it is in the ``load-balancing`` state, it means that this server is operating as if its partner is functional.
 When a partner goes down, it takes some time for the surviving server to realize it.
 The :ref:`ha-scope-transition` section describes the algorithm which the surviving server follows before it transitions to the ``partner-down`` state.
-If the ``ha-heartbeat`` command is sent during the time window between the failure of one of the servers and the transition of the surviving server to the ``partner-down`` state, the response from the surviving server does not reflect the failure.
+If the :isccmd:`ha-heartbeat` command is sent during the time window between the failure of one of the servers and the transition of the surviving server to the ``partner-down`` state, the response from the surviving server does not reflect the failure.
 Resending the command detects the failure once the surviving server